 Lynda Klich is Assistant Professor of Art History at Hunter College, City University of New York, and Curator of the Leonard A. Lauder Postcard Collection.

 "In The Noisemakers, Lynda Klich unpacks the nuances of the Estridentista movement and its protagonists with respect to the visual art and ideology of the postrevolutionary period and its international context.
-Interweaving her careful visual, literary, and documentary analysis with its historical and aesthetic context, she provides a key contribution to the historiography of modern Mexican art through a new reading of the dynamic insertion of this movement’s visual, verbal, and social strategies, particularly as expressed through muralism, easel painting, and printmaking, in relation to other avant-garde artistic currents and political initiatives of the period.”—Karen Cordero Reiman, Professor Emerita, Universidad Iberoamericana, Mexico City, and author of numerous publications on modern and contemporary Mexican art, most recently Another Promised Land: Anita Brenner's Mexico
+Interweaving her careful visual, literary, and documentary analysis with its historical and aesthetic context, she provides a key contribution to the historiography of modern Mexican art through a new reading of the dynamic insertion of this movement’s visual, verbal, and social strategies, particularly as expressed through muralism, easel painting, and printmaking, in relation to other avant-garde artistic currents and political initiatives of the period.”—Karen Cordero Reiman, Professor Emerita, Universidad Iberoamericana, Mexico City, and author of Another Promised Land: Anita Brenner's Mexico

 "A fresh and innovative analysis of one of the noisiest artistic movements anywhere in Latin America in the 1920s.
 Lynda Klich explores how the avant-garde strategies of the Estridentistas played out in the multifaceted art world of postrevolutionary Mexico, balancing nationalist pro-worker politics with cosmopolitan aesthetic concerns and refracting but never duplicating ideas generated in Europe and the United States."—James Oles, Wellesley College, author of Art and Architecture in Mexico